Taking notes and recording research sessions

 - record audio using a microphone and the Voice Memos or Quicktime apps

 - record video using an external camera and Quicktime

-- record your laptop screen using Quicktime or Screenshot
+- record our laptop screen using Quicktime or Screenshot

-If research participants might use your laptop or see your screen during a research session, it’s a good idea to create a separate ‘research’ user account on your laptop with things like notifications and browser autofill turned off.
+If research participants will use our laptop or see our screen during a research session, we might create a separate ‘research’ user account on our laptop with things like notifications and browser autofill turned off.

 Using the notes template #

-We have a template for a Google Sheet you can use to take notes during a research session.
+We have a template for a Google Sheet we can use to take notes during a research session.